dhruvibakeri/fishgame-colyseus/Fish/old/Planning/player-protocol.md

 **Placing Stage**

-The player waits for `"pleasePlace"` message from the server.
-When they receive the message, they can look for the possible placements on the game state and respond with a `"place"` message with their desired position.
+The player checks on the current gameState if it is their turn to place.
+If it is, they can look for the possible placements on the game state and respond with a `"place"` message with their desired position.

-The Referee sends out `"pleasePlace"` messages to the various clients till all the penguins are placed.
-Then the referee transitions the `Playing Stage`
+When the referee knows that all the penguins of all the players have been placed, the referee transitions to the `Playing Stage`

 **Playing Stage**

-The player waits for the `"pleaseMove"` message from the server.
-When they receive the message, they can look for possible moves, validity of the moves, or fold over the tree and respond with a `"move"` message with their a `Move` object that contains to and from positions.
+The player checks on the current gameState if it is their turn to play.
+If it is, they can look for possible moves, validity of the moves, and respond with a `"move"` message with their  `Move` object that contains to and from positions.

-The Referee send out sends out `"pleaseMove"` messages to the various clients tioll all the penguins are placed.
-Then the referee transitions to the `Done Stage` (when there are no moves left).
+When the referee knows that none of the penguins of any player have moves left, the referee transitions to the `Done Stage` (when there are no moves left).

 **Synchronization of states**